KejiKejiKejiKeji/simple-crypto-signal/SOP.md

    ```
 6. Check the application logs in the terminal
 7. Verify the config.yml file permissions
+8. If cron job fails:
+   - Check the log file at `/volume1/crypto-signal/crypto_signal.log`
+   - Verify the Python path is correct
+   - Ensure the script has execute permissions
+   - Check if the cron job user has access to the application directory

 ## References
 - [Simple Crypto Signal GitHub Repository](https://github.com/yourusername/simple-crypto-signal)